ALL CONTENT © DONOVAN BIXLEY 2014

 AND NATIVE SOFTWARE

 ...the crater edge of the greatest volcanic explosion in human history (also known as Lake Taupo in New Zealand).
 Its last eruption was recorded by Roman and Chinese scholars in AD180.
-Perhaps living beside this sleeping giant explains my drive to seek an international audience for my books – I want to leave my mark on the world before the world leaves its mark on me.
+Perhaps living beside this sleeping giant explains my drive to make books – I want to leave my mark on the world before the world leaves its mark on me.

 I came into this world in 1971, a stone’s throw from the golden beaches of Perth, Australia.
-Alas, my life as a bronzed, speedo-wearing, barbarqued prawn eating surf god was not to be.
-Instead my family returned to New Zealand and I grew up nestled between, what would one day become, Hobbiton and Mordor in Peter Jackson’s Lord of the Rings.
+Alas, my life as a bronzed, speedo-wearing, barbarqued-prawn-eating surf god was not to be.
+Instead my family returned to New Zealand and I grew up in the central North Island, half way between the Hobbiton and Mordor locations in Peter Jackson’s Lord of the Rings.
 The bush and geothermal areas around our home were great adventure lands, where spiky Cabbage Trees became Dr Suess' Truffala Trees and the stone strewn hills were a perfect stand-in for Bill Peet's Droofus The Dragon.

 Artistically my early years were dominated with dinosaurs, and I created such classics as Person without a Skellyton.
 As I got older others began to take full advantage of my drawing skills.
 Mum used my drawings for her high school classes, and pictures of Kenworth trucks were a great way to get the school bully on-side.